top of page

 https://www.abc.net.au/news/2025-09-18/wa-government-domestic-violence-reforms-progress-report/105785992?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-POLICE OFFICERS SUBJECT TO RESTRAINING ORDERS DESK-BOUND UNDER GUN REFORMS, UNION SAYS - 2025 WA
+POLICE OFFICERS SUBJECT TO RESTRAINING ORDERS DESK-BOUND UNDER GUN REFORMS, UNION SAYS - 2025 WESTERN AUSTRALIA

 The WA Police Union says officers have been removed from operational duties because new gun laws mean they can't carry a firearm if they're subject to a restraining order.
 Union president Dave Flaherty said there was little risk of police-issued firearms being used "contrary to orders".